-The last academic year (18/19), was a sporting success; our pupils took part in many sporting clubs and competitions within school, as well as taking part in sporting activities outside school such as mission active, football and cricket tournaments with other schools.
-We have worked tremendously hard and as a result, the school were awarded Gold by the ‘School Game’ awarding body.
+The last academic year (21-22) was a sporting success; our pupils took part in many sporting clubs and competitions within school, as well as taking part in sporting activities outside school, such as football, rounders and cricket tournaments with other schools.
+We have worked tremendously hard and, as a result, the school were awarded 'Gold' by the ‘School Game' awarding body.
 This award demonstrates how, as a school, we prioritise sports and physical activity, and understand how it benefits our pupil’s health and wellbeing as well as their education.
 We also organised our first balance bike festival, on site, for Key Stage 1, which was a great success and huge enjoyment!